-Experience: I have planned and taught courses on development communication, media and training techniques in Indonesia, Myanmar, the Philippines and the United States.
+Experience: I have planned and taught courses on development communication, media and training techniques in India, Indonesia, Myanmar, the Netherlands, the Philippines and the United States.
 I teach a wide range of computer skills, including word processing, desktop publishing, email and internet use, website construction, graphics and spreadsheets.

 Translation and languages

 I translate from German, French, Italian, Spanish and Indonesian in English.
 I edit as I translate: the goal is to produce a document that is not only accurate and understandable, but sounds as if a native English speaker had written it.
 While I prefer to do a translation from scratch, I also use online translation services to check technical terms.